Sustainability Site

 Referenced scenarios Transition risks IEA Net Zero Emission by 2050 (NZE), IEA Announced Pledges Scenario (APS), IEA Sustainable Development Scenario (SDS) IEA Stated Polices Scenario (STEPS)

-Physical risks IPCC RCP 2.6 IPCC RCP 8.5
+Physical risks IPCC RCP 1.9

 Note: In cases where there was no information on the 1.5°C scenario, reference scenarios classified as the 2°C scenario were used.

-Results of Scenario Analysis
+Results of Scenario Analysis on All of Our Business Units

 1.5°C scenario

-In order to address these issues, we are, for example, working to introduce renewable energy such as solar power generation and reduce power consumption at amusement facilities and live event venues, as well as promote eco-driving activities and introduce low-emission vehicles in logistics divisions.
-In response to plastics regulations and soaring raw materials prices, we are not only using recycled materials, but also introducing substitute materials and developing resource-saving products (capsule-less Gashapon, Eco-Amusement products, and Eco Medal certified products) and taking other initiatives to reduce the amount of plastics used through innovative product designs.
-Details of each measure can be found on the “Our Initiatives” page.
+In order to address these issues, in response to plastics regulations and soaring raw materials prices, we are not only using recycled materials, but also introducing substitute materials and developing resource-saving products (capsule-less Gashapon, Eco-Amusement products, and Eco Medal certified products) and taking other initiatives to reduce the amount of plastics used through innovative product designs.
+Additionally, in response to carbon taxes, we are working to introduce renewable energy sources such as solar power, reduce electricity consumption at amusement facilities and live event venues, and promote eco-driving activities and the use of low-emission vehicles in logistics departments.
+These efforts will not only help reduce risks but also contribute to increasing corporate value through appropriate disclosure of information regarding climate change.

 4°C scenario

-In the 4°C scenario, physical impacts of climate change, such as more extreme weather events, are expected.
-As risks, the analysis showed the suspension of business activities due to damage at our business sites and supply chain.
-In addition, changes in weather patterns, such as extreme heat and increased rainfall, are expected to reduce sales of outdoor events/services.
 As opportunities, it was assumed that changing weather patterns would increase sales of home video games and toys and sales of indoor events/services due to more time spent at home and indoors.

 Transition risks and opportunities

-Introduction of carbon pricing
+Transition risks Government/regulations Introduction of carbon pricing

 Regulations on the use of fossil fuels